-A card may be swiped past the read head at any time.
-The magnetic stripe must face toward the head and may be swiped in either direction.
-If there is data encoded on the card, the device will attempt to decode the data and then send the results to the host via a USB HID input report.
-After the results are sent to the host, all card data will be purged from the device, then the device will be ready to read the next card.
+When using a USB KB SureSwipe reader (with dual heads), the magnetic stripe can face toward the front or the back, and may be swiped in either direction.

+If there is data encoded on the card, the reader will attempt to decode the data and then send the results to the host as if the data was being typed on a keyboard.
+After the results are sent to the host, the device will be ready to read the next card.